| Title: | Bayesian Evaluation, Analysis, and Simulation Software Tools for Trials |

 adding a vague normal component to any normal prior with mean

-.The vague component is calculated to have the
+and variance .The vague component is calculated to have the

-and variance equal to
+same mean and variance equal to , where

-is the specified number of theoretical participants.
+n is the specified number of theoretical participants.
 If robustifying a normal

-power prior that was calculated from external control data and n
+power prior that was calculated from external control data and n is defined as

 the number of external control participants, and the vague component would